 Renal dose f

-The prescribed dose and how often the drug should be taken depends on the condition being treated.
+The prescribed dose and how often the drug should be taken depend on the treated condition.

 Take this medicine exactly as prescribed by your doctor.
 Follow the directions on your prescription label carefully.

-- The recommended dose of Renalof for the treatment of gallstones is 8-10 mg / kg / day divided into 2 or 3 doses.
+- The recommended dose of Renalof for gallstone treatment is 8-10 mg/kg/day divided into 2 or 3 doses.

-- The recommended dose of Renalof for the prevention of gallstones in patients with rapid weight loss is 300 mg twice a day.
+- The recommended dose of Renalof for preventing gallstones in patients with rapid weight loss is 300 mg twice a day.

 - The recommended dose of Renalof for the treatment of biliary cirrhosis is 13-15 mg / kg / day divided into 2 or 4 doses.